 Bonking is a dreaded experience, an exhaustion of fuel and shutdown of the body’s ability to exert itself.
 The term gets thrown around a lot, but if you’ve ever felt it you know how bad it can be, and how hard it is to recover from.
 So just what is a bonk, why is it a bad thing, and how can you avoid it?

 For endurance athletes, carbs are vital for maximum performance.
 If you want to go fast, you’ve got to have sugar onboard.
+That means consuming 60-90 grams of carbs per hour of cycling.
 Whether you’ve got a big training day or event, these carbohydrate nutrition tips will help.